mvolkmann/blog/src/python/python-collections.md

 that need the functionality of a `dict`, `list`, or `string`.
-In older versions of Python it is not possible to directly inherit from `dict`, `list`, and `string`, but this is now supported.
+In older versions of Python it is not possible to directly inherit from `dict`, `list`, and `string`, but doing so is now supported.
 However, it can still be easier to inherit from these "User" classes instead because the underlying `dict`, `list`, or `string` will be available as an attribute.